platformio/platformio-docs/en/latest/_sources/advanced/unit-testing/index.rst.txt

 Unit Testing
 ============

-Unit Testing is a software testing technique to reduces defects in the newly developed features or reduces bugs when changing the existing functionality.
+Unit Testing is a software testing technique that reduces defects in the newly developed features or reduces bugs when changing the existing functionality.

-**PlatformIO Unit Testing** allows you segregating each part of the firmware/program and testing that the individual parts are working correctly.
+**PlatformIO Unit Testing** allows you to segregate each part of the firmware/program and test that the individual parts are working correctly.
 Using PlatformIO you can execute the same tests on the local host machine (native), on the multiple local embedded devices/boards (connected to local host machine), or on both.
-When testing both, PlatformIO builds firmware on the host machine, uploads into a target device, starts tests, and collects the test results into test reports.
+When testing both, PlatformIO builds firmware on the host machine, uploads it into a target device, starts tests and collects the test results into test reports.
-The final information will be shown on the host side with informative output and statistic.
+The final information will be shown on the host side with informative output and statistics.

 Using :ref:`pioremote` you can start unit tests on the **Remote Device** from anywhere in the world or integrate with :ref:`ci` systems.